Lutheranism: Education

 Resurrection Lutheran School is a parochial school of the Wisconsin Evangelical Lutheran Synod (WELS) in Rochester, Minnesota and the fourth-largest private school system in the United States.

-Catechism instruction is considered foundational in most Lutheran churches.
+Catechism instruction (Catechesis) is considered foundational in most Lutheran churches.
 Almost all maintain Sunday Schools, and some host or maintain Lutheran schools, at the preschool, elementary, middle, high school, folk high school, or university level.
-Lifelong study of the catechism is intended for all ages so that the abuses of the pre-Reformation Church will not recur.
+Lifelong study of the catechism is intended for all ages so that the abuses of the pre-Reformation church will not recur.
 Lutheran schools have always been a core aspect of Lutheran mission work, starting with Bartholomew Ziegenbalg and Heinrich Putschasu, who began work in India in year 1706.
 During the Counter-Reformation era in German speaking areas, backstreet Lutheran schools were the main Lutheran institution among crypto-Lutherans.

 Pastors almost always have substantial theological educations, including Koine Greek and Biblical Hebrew so that they can refer to the Christian scriptures in the original language.
 Pastors usually teach in the common language of the local congregation.
 In the U.S., some congregations and synods historically taught in German, Danish, Finnish, Norwegian, or Swedish, but retention of immigrant languages has been in significant decline since the early and middle 20th century.